 From birth to 2: Use a rear-facing seat.
-Your Baby ’s weight shouldn’t be more than the seats’ weight limit.
+Your Child ’s weight shouldn’t be more than the seats’ weight limit.

 From age 2 to 4 and no more than 18 kg: Use a front-facing child safety seat.

 From age 4 to 8 or up to 145 cm. tall: Use a belt-positioning booster seat.
 The kids should always stay in the backseat.

-After age 8 or above 145 cm. tall: At this stage, Your Baby may be able to use seat belts without a booster seat.
+After age 8 or above 145 cm. tall: At this stage, Your Child may be able to use seat belts without a booster seat.
 But it’s better to keep using it until adult seat belts can fit properly.
-This is how you know: check the position of the lap belt and the shoulder belt on Your Baby .
+This is how you know: check the position of the lap belt and the shoulder belt on Your Child .
 The lap belt should be on the upper thighs — not the stomach.
 The shoulder belt should be on the chest — not the neck.